JMcInerneyLab/groot/readme.md

 ```

 Our components are messed up; Gʀᴏᴏᴛ has found 16 components, which is excessive, and many of these only contain one sequence.
-Solve the problem by using a higher tolerance on the `make.components` to allow some differences between the BLAST regions.
+Solve the problem by using a higher tolerance on the `make.components` command in order to allow some differences between the BLAST regions.
 The default of zero will almost always be too low.
-Try the command again, but specify a higher tolerance.
+Try the command again, but specify a higher tolerance this time.

 ```bash
 $   make.components tolerance=10